emdzej/e46-pi-headunit/README.md

 Why you ask?

 Because of the OEM look and the fact that 100% of the aftermarket Android based headunits just suck hard.
 No matter the CPU and amount of RAM these are just unbearable.
-Even the fact that I use them as CarPlay frontend and backup camera monitor doesn't help.
+Even the fact that I use them mainly as CarPlay frontend and backup camera monitor doesn't help.

 The goal is to keep the following features working: